10 Days in Istanbul Turkey Itinerary in the Winter

 Dinner at Chuck Burger

-Chuck Burger is nearby our Airbnb and one we’ve been pondering about visiting.
+Chuck Burger is near our Airbnb and one we’ve been pondering about visiting.
 Our early impressions of meat dishes in Istanbul haven’t been too great so we kind of held off from getting burgers.
 But the day came when the other half was just craving a burger and we wanted to just chill near where we were staying for our last night.
 So we stepped into Chuck Burger and, thankfully, it did not disappoint!

 We were so pleased to find that the burger was well-seasoned and saucy, with a nice crust over the patty, and was flavoursome to taste.
 All in all, it was very enjoyable!